-On the former Rockdale LGA side, a blanket minimum lot size control of 600 sqm (or 300 sqm for semi-detached dwellings) can be introduced under the BLEP 2021.
+On the former Rockdale LGA side, a blanket minimum lot size control of 650 sqm (or 325 sqm for semi-detached dwellings) is proposed under the BLEP 2021.
 These should be accompanied by lot width controls of 15m for lots with a single road frontage or 12m for lots that adjoin more than one road or laneway (or 7.5m and 6m, respectively, for semi-detached dwellings), which reflects the controls currently in the LRHD Code.
 This approach allows for a balanced outcome within the more traditional suburban context of the side and also ensures continuity with current controls under the RDCP 2011.

-On the former Botany Bay LGA side, a minimum lot size control of 500 sqm is recommended for the R2-zoned land within the suburb of Botany (or 250 sqm for semidetached dwellings), alongside the aforementioned lot width controls.
+On the former Botany Bay LGA side, a minimum lot size control of 550 sqm is proposed for the R2zoned land within the suburb of Botany (or 275 sqm for semi-detached dwellings), alongside the aforementioned lot width controls.
 Lot sizes and widths are somewhat more generous in this suburb than areas further to the north, although it is almost entirely excluded from the Codes SEPP.
 Therefore, a reduced lot size control can be accommodated here, provided a minimum lot width controls are also applied.

-In the suburbs of Mascot, Rosebery and Eastlakes further north, where the LRHD Code partly applies, a minimum lot size of 500 sqm is also recommended (or 250 sqm for semidetached dwellings).
-Under the LRHD Code, dual occupancies could be developed at an FSR of up to 0.85:1, which is considerably denser than the current BLEP 2021 controls of 0.55:1 and 0.7:1.
+In the suburbs of Mascot, Rosebery and Eastlakes further north, where the LRHD Code partly applies, a minimum lot size of 550 sqm is also proposed (or 275 sqm for semi-detached dwellings).
+Under the LRHD Code, dual occupancies could be developed at an FSR of up to 0.79:1, which is considerably denser than the current BLEP 2021 controls of 0.55:1 and 0.7:1.
 However, the denser suburban fabric, combined with a sparsity of realistic infill candidate sites, should ensure that any impact to existing neighbourhood character is minimised.
 It should be noted that the proposed minimum lot width controls (which currently exist in the LRHD Code) present the main hurdle to widespread take-up in this area, under the BLEP 2021 or the LRHD Code.

-Further east, in the suburbs of Daceyville, Pagewood, Eastgardens and Hillsdale, a minimum lot size of 600 sqm should be applied (or 350 sqm for semi-detached dwellings), alongside the aforementioned lot width controls, consistent with the former Rockdale LGA side and in recognition of the more traditional suburban aesthetic of the R2 zone in these areas.
+Further east, in the suburbs of Daceyville, Pagewood, Eastgardens and Hillsdale, a minimum lot size of 650 sqm is proposed (or 325 sqm for semi-detached dwellings), alongside the aforementioned lot width controls, consistent with the former Rockdale LGA side and in recognition of the more traditional suburban aesthetic of the R2 zone in these areas.